Abstract Guidelines – MISWeek 2020

 - Provide the link where indicated on the Abstract Submission Form.

 - Videos must be uploaded to the SLS review site on YouTube.
-If you are unable to upload your videos to the YouTube site, please contact Abstracts@SLS.org for assistance.
+If you are unable to sign-in or upload your videos to the YouTube site, please contact Abstracts@SLS.org for assistance.

 All productions must: